-I believe strongly in Lean movement, not only in daily work, but also larger projects that starting of a new company is.
-To prevent unnecessary work and loss of resources, start by collecting data and objectively evaluating potential of you business plan.
+I believe strongly in the Lean movement, not only in daily work but also larger projects that starting a new company is.
+To prevent unnecessary work and loss of resources, start by collecting data and objectively evaluating the potential of your business plan.
 To learn more about Lean and modern business management check out the great Lean Startup- book by Eric Ries.

 - Dipterra-blog.
-The most professional insect rearing blog: http://www.dipterra.com/
+The most professional insect rearing blog.

 Get connected with insect entrepreneurs.
 The largest database online with contact information can be found from this website, just click the “Entomology Company Database” from the menu bar.
 I also recommend that you will contact your local association of IFF companies, here are some links:

-- International Platform of Insects for Food and Feed http://www.ipiff.org
+- IPIFF, International Platform of Insects for Food and Feed.

-- The ASEAN Food and Feed Insects’ Association http://affia.org/
+- The ASEAN Food and Feed Insects’ Association.

-- The UK Network for Insects as Food & Feed https://woven-network.co.uk/
+- The UK Network for Insects as Food & Feed.

 By getting connected you will get essential tips from more experienced people and you can team up to work on topics that you the concerns about (health of genetic pool, fighting horizontal integration issues etc).

 Contact your local Food Safety Authority.
-In USA it is the FDA, in EU- level its EFSA.
-In other words the one that interprets the national laws regarding food and feed.
+In the USA it is the FDA, in EU- level its EFSA.
+In other words, the one that interprets the national laws regarding food and feed.
 They are there to serve you and they will tell you the status of insect food and feed in your environment.
-A nice collection of the legal status’ can be found here: http://www.foodnavigator-asia.com/Policy/Exploring-the-legal-status-of-edible-insects-around-the-world
+A nice collection of the legal status’ can be found here.

 Stay up to date.
-The following links are for news sites and social media channels that keep you up to date of the latest news in the field.
+The following links are for news sites and social media channels that keep you up to date with the latest news in the field.

-- 4ento is a news center for everything around the topic: http://4ento.com/
+- 4ento is a news center for everything around the topic.

 - Robert Nathan Allen is the founder Little Herds- association.
-Follow him in Twitter for the latest especially in North America. https://twitter.com/RNAeatsbugs
+Follow him on Twitter for the latest especially in North America.

-- Food Navigator is news center for Food & Beverage industry, follows closely also IFF- industry: http://www.foodnavigator.com/
+- Food Navigator is news center for Food & Beverage industry, follows closely also IFF- industry.

-- All About Feed is similar to Food Navigator, just with the feed aspect: allaboutfeed.net
+- All About Feed is similar to Food Navigator, just with the feed aspect.